 We met with the secret-uncovering explorer, who shared her top tips for spending a perfect day in Paris à la Messy Nessy with us.
-As soon as travel is possible again, we hope you’ll let yourself be tempted to wander off the beaten track to stumble up on those secret gems the city has to offer.
+Let yourself be tempted to wander off the beaten track to stumble up on those secret gems the city has to offer.

 Lazy Left-Bank Strolls